jquero/music-download-manager/README.md

 You can override the download directory as many times as you want in the track list.
 All tracks listed after tag download_directory will be downloaded within this directory.

+Note: If you use this bundle via web you must be enought permission into directories where you download the files.

 track_name